-Corridors have different functions in a region.

-Some corridors are used to get smoothly and rapidly through a region or to get quickly to located at the edge of Multimodal Centers, major destinations in the region.
-For the purpose of these Guidelines, these kinds of corridors are Placemaking Corridors provide access from the called Multimodal Through Corridors.
-Other
+Corridors have different functions in a region. transition to Placemaking Corridors as they enter Some corridors are used to get smoothly and a Multimodal Center.
+Ideally, though, they are rapidly through a region or to get quickly to located at the edge of Multimodal Centers, remaining as higher-speed facilities to which Placemaking Corridors provide access from the core of the Multimodal Center.